fetchai/cosmpy/docs/api/aerial/coins.md

 **Returns**:

-True if the amount conforms to cosmos-sdk requirement for Coin amount (when it is greater than zero), False otherwise.
+True if the amount conforms to cosmos-sdk requirement for Coin amount (when it is greater than or equal to zero).
+False otherwise.

 <a id="cosmpy.aerial.coins.Coin.is_denom_valid"></a>